cucumber/commitbit/README.md

 ## That's it

-Every push to any of the repos in your GitHub organisation will now invoke the commitbit microservice.
+Whenever a pull request is merged, the user who submitted the pull request will be added to the committers team, which will give them write access to repositories.

-Whenever a pull request is merged, the user who submitted the pull request will be added to a team, and will receive a welcome message in the pull request.
+Contributors will also receive a welcome message (in the pull request) when they get added.

 ## Credit

 The commitbit microservice is based on [Serverless Github webhook listener](https://github.com/serverless/examples/tree/master/aws-node-github-webhook-listener)